google/opencasebook/patents.md

 ("Nattermann") and Aventis Behring L.L.C. bring suit against Defendants Bayer Corporation and Bayer Healthcare LLC for alleged infringement of U.S. Patent No. 5,565,427 ("the '427 patent").
-Defendants bring counterclaims against Plaintiffs and Counterclaim Defendant Aventis Behring GmbH.[^FNOmitted] Plaintiff Nattermann is the owner of the '427 patent, Counterclaim Defendant Aventis Behring GmbH has a non-exclusive license to the patent, and Plaintiff Aventis Behring L.L.C. has a sublicense.
+Defendants bring counterclaims against Plaintiffs and Counterclaim Defendant Aventis Behring GmbH.[^NattermanFNOmitted] Plaintiff Nattermann is the owner of the '427 patent, Counterclaim Defendant Aventis Behring GmbH has a non-exclusive license to the patent, and Plaintiff Aventis Behring L.L.C. has a sublicense.
 The '427 patent involves a drug used in the treatment of hemophilia.
 Plaintiffs claim that an anti-hemophilila drug marketed by Defendants under the name KOGENATE® FS infringes the '427 patent.
 Defendants bring counterclaims against Plaintiffs for, inter alia, breach of a 1998 Supply Agreement entered into by Bayer and Centeon L.L.C., a predecessor of Plaintiff Aventis Behring L.L.C., under which Bayer was to manufacture its KOGENATE® product for Centeon L.L.C.

-[^FNOmitted]: Except where noted, footnotes and cites to the record have been omitted.
+[^NattermanFNOmitted]: Some footnotes and cites to the record have been omitted.

 Before me is Defendants' motion for summary judgment on their fourth affirmative defense of license under the '427 patent.
 Defendants claim that